-The friendly crew on the Queen Elizabeth booked us a transfer to Victoria Station.
-The plan was to arrive at the station and take a subway to our stop at the Embankment.
-Instead, the coach delivered us to the Victoria bus station across the street.
+We booked a bus transfer from the Cunard Queen Elizabeth to Victoria Station.
+Once we arrived at the station we planned to take “the tube” (subway) to our stop at The Embankment in the West End.
+What we didn’t realize was that the coach was going to deliver us to the Victoria bus station across the street.

-Huffing and puffing, we schlepped our bags to the station and then discovered we had to walk down several flights of stairs to reach “the tube.”
+Huffing and puffing, we schlepped our bags to the Victoria Station and then discovered we had to walk down several flights of stairs to get to the”tube.”

-We stayed at the Strand Palace Hotel in the heart of the West End.
-It was a perfect location next to Coventry Garden and smack dab in the middle of the Theater District.
-Our room was small, even though we had ordered an extra-large room, but it was comfortable.
-A friend of ours, who had stayed there before, suggested we book our room in the back of the hotel rather than looking out to the busy Strand.
+We booked our stay at the Strand Palace Hotel in the heart of the West End theater district.
+It was a perfect location for us near Coventry Garden.
+Our room was small, even though we had ordered an extra-large room, but was comfortable.
+A friend of ours had stayed there before and suggested we book our room in the back of the hotel rather than one overlooking the busy Strand.
 She was right.
-It was delightfully quiet.
+Our room was delightfully quiet.

 Lunch at our first London pub